-I’m pretty sure everyone has some sort of a bucket list/wish list/etc. that they make for the things they want to do or the places they want to visit.
-No matter what you call it, I think having one of those lists helps you achieve your goals and gives you a purpose.
+I’m pretty sure everyone has some sort of bucket list/wish list/etc. that they make for the things they want to do or the places they want to visit.
+No matter what you call it, I think having one of those lists helps you meet your goals and gives you a purpose.

 In the past, I’ve never had an official list that I actually wrote down and checked off.
 All those places and experiences were more of a mental to-do that made me feel great when I achieved them.
 Since there is a whole bunch of things I still want to do, I thought it was a good time to write some of them down.

 This is essentially an amazing train ride through the Canadian Rocky Mountains with stunning views.
 I could tell you all about why I want to go, but instead I’ll just recommend that you check out the website and Instagram feed.
 In this case, a picture is worth a thousand words and I think this experience would definitely make me speechless.

 An Alaskan Cruise

 I’m not a huge fan of cruising, however, there is something about Alaska and the sheer wilderness, icebergs and water that I really want to see.
 I would probably prefer a smaller type of boat (if that is an option), but not too small so that I would be in fear of dying.
 As I also have problems with motion sickness, so this one might be some time before it gets crossed off the list.